facebookarchive/Facebook-For-OpenCart/README.md

 4. Enabling Messenger chat plugin on your store webpage.

-# Building Facebook Ads Extension for OpenCart from the source codes
+# Building Facebook Business Extension for OpenCart from the source codes
 Zip up contents of the folder and rename it to facebook_ads_extension.ocmod.zip.
 Do NOT include a sub-folder in the root of the zip file as it will result in unsuccessful installation of the plugin.

-# Installing Facebook Ads Extension on a running OpenCart website
+# Installing Facebook Business Extension on a running OpenCart website
 Refer to the installation guide [here](https://github.com/facebookincubator/Facebook-For-OpenCart/blob/master/INSTALL_GUIDE.md)

 # Frequently asked questions
 Refer to the FAQ guide [here](https://github.com/facebookincubator/Facebook-For-OpenCart/blob/master/FAQ.md)

 # License
-Facebook Ads Extension for OpenCart is Platform-licensed, as found in the LICENSE file.
+Facebook Business Extension for OpenCart is Platform-licensed, as found in the LICENSE file.